xw2519/HLP-Project-2022-Team-8/src/Renderer/DrawBlock/lg519FirstRefact.md

 - ok.
 TODO: Discuss this funtion with team

 **changeNumberOfBitsf**
-- renamed to updateCmpNumOfBits
+- renamed to updateCmpBits

 **changeLsbf**
-- renamed to updateLSBNumOfBits
+- renamed to updateCmpLSBBits

 **changeConstantf**
 - renamed to updateConstant